morrislaptop/looped/docs/providers.md

         ];
     }

-<a name="the-boot-method"></a>
 ### The Boot Method

-So, what if we need to register a [view composer](/docs/{{version}}/views#view-composers) within our service provider?
+So, what if we need to register a [view composer](/views#view-composers) within our service provider?
 This should be done within the `boot` method. **This method is called after all other service providers have been registered**, meaning you have access to all other services that have been registered by the framework:

     <?php